 Unfortunately, Pennsylvania's texting ban has not seemed to deter drivers from texting a driving.
 The number of distracted drivers cited for texting while driving has increased each year from 2012 through 2014.
-In 2012 (when the texting ban took effect), 1,190 driver were cited for texting while driving.
+In 2012 (when the texting ban took effect), 1,190 driver received citations for texting while driving.
 That number increased to 1,350 in 2013 and 1,410 in 2014.
 However, a new device may help law enforcement identify drivers who cause accidents because they were texting while driving.

 What Is the Textalyzer?